vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

 Deployment of the Tanzu Community Edition cluster and metallb are beyond the scope of this document.

-It is also recommended that readers familiarise themselves with the [working with packages](/docs/package-management.md) documentation as we will be using packages extensively in this procedure.
+It is also recommended that readers familiarize themselves with the [working with packages](/docs/package-management) documentation as we will be using packages extensively in this procedure.

 ## Add the Tanzu Community Edition Package Repository